TommyTran732/Arch-Setup-Script/README.md

 6. `cd Arch-Setup-Script`
 7. `chmod u+x ./install.sh && ./install.sh`

+### Changes to the original project
+1. Encrypted /boot with LUKS1
+2. SUSE - like partition layout and fully working snapper snapshots & rollback
+3. Minimally setup GNOME 40 with pipewire
+4. AppArmor and Firewalld enabled by default
+5. Defaulting umask to 077
+6. Randomize Mac Address and disable Connectivity Check for privacy
+7. Added some kernel/grub settings from https://github.com/Whonix/security-misc/tree/master/etc/default

 ### Snapper behavior
 The partition layout I use rallows us to replicate the behavior found in openSUSE 🦎
 1. Snapper rollback <number> works!
 You will no longer need to manually rollback from a live USB like you would with the @ and @home layout suggested in the Arch Wiki.